Close

 Reece Dos Santos

 (Mr. Darcy) From New York City by way of Lowell, MA I am thrilled to be in Cleveland, making my CPH debut!
 TV: The Equalizer (CBS), New Amsterdam (NBC), American Rust (Showtime).
-Regional: All My Sons (Hartford Stage), Flowers of Hawaii (Chautauqua Theater Co.), A Welcome Guest (CATF), Measure more(Mr. Darcy) From New York City by way of Lowell, MA I am thrilled to be in Cleveland, making my CPH debut!
+Regional: All My Sons (Hartford Stage), Flowers of Hawaii (Chautauqua Theater Co.), A Welcome Guest (CATF), Measure for more(Mr. Darcy) From New York City by way of Lowell, MA I am thrilled to be in Cleveland, making my CPH debut!
 TV: The Equalizer (CBS), New Amsterdam (NBC), American Rust (Showtime).
 Regional: All My Sons (Hartford Stage), Flowers of Hawaii (Chautauqua Theater Co.), A Welcome Guest (CATF), Measure for Measure (Theater at Monmouth), Sofonisba (Theater at Monmouth), Harry Clarke, Shadow of a Gunman, The Learned Ladies (NYU Grad Acting).
 MFA: NYU Graduate Acting (Class of 2023).
 Recipient of the Felicia Montealegre Bernstein Scholarship.
 Gratitude to the entire team, to the patrons who support live theater and my family in the United States and Brazil.
 May the past inform how we choose to strive for a brighter future!
 IG: @reece_dossantos

 Marianna Gailus